 The wind park in 5 minutes

-During the Open Wind Day in June 2016, Zeewolde Local Broadcasting interviewed Chairman Wim Veldboom and Alderman Gerben Dijksterhuis about the wind park and wind power in the municipality.
+During the Open Wind Day in June 2016, Zeewolde’s local radio/television station interviewed Chairman Wim Veldboom and Alderman Gerben Dijksterhuis about the wind park and wind power in the municipality.
 This provided a good summary of the plans and objectives of the municipality within a few minutes.
-See the video below.
+See the video below (in Dutch).

 Facts and figures about Zeewolde Wind Park